jrharnden/FairyML/basis/README.md

 Module about the built-in list tyoe.

 [ListProofScript.sml](ListProofScript.sml):
-Proofs about the module about the list tyoe.
+Proofs about the module about the list type.

 [MapProgScript.sml](MapProgScript.sml):
 This module contains CakeML code implementing a functional map type